guslipkin/Fall2021/ECO 3930 ~ Contemporary Economics/Practice Final/Exam 2 Prep - Panel Data Models and Difference in Difference Designs.md

    | Individual Fixed Effects? | No                  | No                  | Yes                 |
    | Tutoring Indicator        | -0.405<br />(1.009) | -1.388<br />(1.409) | 11.361<br />(1.291) |
    | Exam 2 Indicator          |                     | 1.322<br />(1.322)  | -7.029<br />(1.045) |

+   - The third model is the best.
+At first glance, model one looks pretty good because it has the lowest standard error in any of the models.
+Of course, that doesn't quite sit right because only tutoring is used as an indicator and not the exam two scores as well.
+So then, looking for the lowest standard error, we see model three.
+This makes sense because it is essentially the same as model two, but uses individual fixed effects.
+So then, I, as the over-achiever I am, recreated the models in R and lo and behold, the third model is indeed, the best.
+It has the highest $R^2$ and the lowest p-value.
+Of course, those aren't always the best metrics, but here they are much much better than in models one and two.

 > Extra: If you have time to do this it would be a good idea.
 The data behind the models in #7 is in
 > the file tutoring2.csv.
 Implement the models and conduct randomization inference to test the null